JeremyHeinPhD/Alignment-Portfolio/rubric_alignment_neurodiverse.md

 ---

-## Introduction: Teaching, Tutoring, and the Limits of Technology
+## Teaching, Tutoring, and the Limits of Technology

 After retiring from 28 years as a sociology professor, I took a job as an after-school tutor at a leading center that helped struggling K-12 students improve their math, reading, and writing skills.
 The center used what was then a state-of-the-art iPad.
 Each student had customized learning modules based on assessment tests: guided practice, semi-independent work, and mastery tests.
 For many students, this design worked wonders.